sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 Check the checkbox
 to reject marked trials, so that the marked trials will be immediately rejected when the scrolling window is closed.
-Press *OK*.
+Press *Ok*.

 ![](/assets/images/Inspectionpop.gif)